lsa-pucrs/donnie-assistive-robot-sw/loc/README.md

 ## Disclaimer

 - **Do not remove this folder from the repository's root directory**.
 The translator environment in the different modules expect the files to be located here.
-- This is a work in progress.
+- **This is a work in progress**.
 Feel free to open issues regarding errors in localization (e.g. mistranslations, missing terms).

+## Contributors

+- Renan Maidana